vvanpo/etiketfs/README.md

 describe relationships to other files.
 Users can compose filter and sort operations using this metadata to produce file selections for browsing.

-Unlike traditional filesystems, etiketfs does not include the concept of location—there are no directories and files do not have filenames.
-This presents an acute limitation in that it is not compatible with operating system filesystem APIs, meaning applications must be specifically designed to interface with etiketfs.
+Unlike traditional filesystems, vind does not include the concept of location—there are no directories and files do not have filenames.
+This presents an acute limitation in that it is not compatible with operating system filesystem APIs, meaning applications must be specifically designed to interface with vind.

 ## Glossary